ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 {object data} | openssl dgst -md5 -binary | openssl enc -base64
 ```

-Once you have run the `multipart-upload-complete` command, run `part-upload` for each file part you want to upload. **For multipart uploads, every file part (except for the last part) must be at least 5 MB in size.** To split a file into separate parts, you can run `split` in a terminal window.
+After running the `multipart-upload-complete` command, run `part-upload` for each file part you want to upload. **For multipart uploads, every file part (except for the last part) must be at least 5 MB.** To split a file into separate parts, you can run `split` in a terminal window.
 For example, if you have a 13 MB file that is named `TESTFILE` on your Desktop, and you would like to split it into file parts of 5 MB each, you can run `split -b 3m ~/Desktop/TESTFILE part-file-`.
 This command generates three file parts into two file parts of 5 MB each, and one file part of 3 MB, with the names `part-file-aa`, `part-file-ab`, and `part-file-ac`.

-As each file part is uploaded, the CLI prints out its ETag.
+As each file part is uploaded, the CLI print its ETag.
 You must save this ETag into a formatted JSON file, along with the part number.
 Use this template to create your own ETag JSON data file.

 ```
 {